AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 ### Complexity of $O(c^4)$ UT

-If we say each dapp chain hosts more dapp chains (such as Eth2, Polkadot), then via \autoref{eq:throughput-iter} and \autoref{eq:throughput-c-3},
+If we say each dapp chain hosts shards or more dapp chains (such as Eth2 or Polkadot do), then via \autoref{eq:throughput-iter} and \autoref{eq:throughput-c-3},

 \begin{equation}
 \label{eq:throughput-c-4}